Matomo ensures the privacy of your users and analytics data

 - Matomo has an opt-out mechanism which lets users opt-out of web analytics tracking

-- Anonymise IP addresses
+- Anonymise IP addresses as well as implementing other data anonymisation techniques

 - Respect DoNotTrack setting